 Experience the heat, spice, and flavor of Turkish cuisine at its purest with these Turkish street foods, and treat both your stomach and senses to a culinary experience quite like no other.

 From bustling food markets to street corner stalls, sumptuous food is all around you in Turkey.
-Take in the sights, the smells, and enjoy the divine flavors, courtesy of these 20 must-try street foods recommended by a local.
+Take in the sights and the smells, and enjoy the divine flavors, courtesy of these 20 must-try street foods recommended by a local.

 Turkish Street Foods